 ONGOING BUSINESS OPERATIONS MEASURES, OPERATING PROFIT AND EARNINGS PER DILUTED SHARE

-The reconciliation provided below reconciles the non-GAAP financial measures, ongoing business operating profit and ongoing business earnings per diluted share, with the most directly comparable GAAP financial measures, reported operating profit and net earnings per diluted share available to Whirlpool, for the twelve months ended December 31, 2015, December 31, 2014 and December 31, 2013.
-Ongoing business operating margin is calculated by dividing ongoing business operating profit by ongoing business net sales.
+The reconciliation provided below reconciles the non-GAAP financial measures ongoing business operating profit and ongoing business earnings per diluted share, with the most directly comparable GAAP financial measures, operating profit and net earnings per diluted share available to Whirlpool, for the twelve months ended December 31, 2016, December 31, 2015 and December 31, 2014.
+Ongoing business operating margin is calculated by dividing ongoing business operating profit by net sales.
 Ongoing business net sales excludes Brazilian (BEFIEX) tax credits from reported net sales.
-For more information, see document titled “GAAP Reconciliations” at investors.whirlpoolcorp.com/annuals-proxies.cfm
+The earnings per diluted share GAAP measure and ongoing business measure are presented net of tax, while each adjustment is presented on a pre-tax basis.
+The aggregate income tax impact of the taxable components of each adjustment is presented in the income tax impact line item at our 2016, 2015 and 2014 full-year tax rates of 16.6%, 20.3% and approximately 22%, respectively.
+For more information, see document titled “GAAP Reconciliations” at investors.whirlpoolcorp.com/annuals-proxies.cfm.

 |Twelve Months Ended December 31,|